hmshreyas7/dish-wish/README.md

 This directory contains classes for:

-1. Adding / updating a dish
+1. Adding / updating / deleting a dish
 2. Loading the data from the database
 3. Displaying the list items
 4. Combining the two lists into tabs